gokulnair2001/AlignKit/README.md

 # Getting Started

 Streamlining layout constraints has never been easier.
-AlignKit allows you to manage your constraints with a clean and intuitive API, while delivering un-compromised performance that matches Apple's native NSLayoutConstraints [Check perfomance details](#alignkits-perfomance).
+AlignKit allows you to manage your constraints with a clean and intuitive API, while delivering un-compromised performance that matches Apple's native NSLayoutConstraints [See perfomance details](#alignkits-perfomance).

 ## Usage